Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 An MFA can generally use three types of factors:

-• Knowledge-based Factors: It can be a password or a personal identification number (PIN); only that the user has.
+• Knowledge-based Factors: It can be a password or a personal identification number (PIN); only the user has.

 • Possession-based Factors: A security token or a mobile phone makes up for a possession-based factor.